sudinraj/HomeworkDiscipline/README.md

+# To download the app:
+Download the Dist folder, the exe for the app is in there.\
+You will need both the .exe file, and the .json file.

 # Purpose:
 The purpose of mom is to monitor your gaming and/or YouTube activity while you are Studying.
 Before studying turn on mom, and mom will monitor if you open a game and/or YouTube.